Alexander-Arnold commits to Liverpool with new contract

 "There was no doubt in my mind to sign and extend the years I have with the club," Alexander-Arnold told the club's website.
 "Hopefully we can achieve a lot of success in those years."

-Alexander-Arnold has established himself as Liverpool's first-choice right-back since making his debut in 2016 and played for England at the World Cup last year.
+Alexander-Arnold has established himself as Liverpool's first-choice right-back since making his debut in 2016 — with 67 appearances so far — and played for England at the World Cup last year.

 Digital Access For Only $0.99